Religions are plethoric. All types, shapes, and forms. Believers can quote scripture, not attend Church and identify themselves as spiritual.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Religions, All Types: Bible Quoters, Pseudo, Secular
+Please use the Social Network links just below to share this information from The Explanation, Religions, All Types: Bible Quoters, Pseudo, Secular